Hemochromatosis: Everything You Need to Look Out For

 What are hemochromatosis causes?

-While hereditary factors play an important role in hemochromatosis development, there are some medical and environmental factors as well which can contribute to overload of iron.
+While hereditary factors play an important role in hemochromatosis development, there are some medical and environmental factors as well which can contribute to an overload of iron.
 Here are these factors:

 • Excessive dietary iron intake: People who consume iron in large quantities or supplements can experience iron overload with a predisposition to the condition.